genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis.md

 ![Illustration of iterative procedure used by SVA.
 Only two iterations are shown.](images/R/adjusting_with_factor_analysis-tmp-illustration_of_sva-1.png)

-The algorithm iterates this procedure several times (controlled by `B` argument) and returns estimate of the surrogate variables which are analogous to the hidden factors of facto analysis.
+The algorithm iterates this procedure several times (controlled by `B` argument) and returns an estimate of the surrogate variables, which are analogous to the hidden factors of factor analysis.
-To actually run SVA, we run the `sva` funtion.
+To actually run SVA, we run the `sva` function.
 In this case, SVA picks the number of surrogate values or factors for us.